 \subsection{Evaluation Metrics}

-To assess the effectiveness of speech enhancement, we utilize a set of objective criteria including Short-Time Objective Intelligibility (STOI) and Word Error Rate (WER).
+We utilize a set of objective criteria including Short-Time Objective Intelligibility (STOI) and Word Error Rate (WER).
 STOI is employed to estimate the intelligibility of speech, while WER is used to evaluate the performance of speech on recognition.
 Both STOI and WER scores are normalized to the range of $[0,1]$, facilitating a consistent and comparative analysis across different methods.

 Moreover, we use an additional metric defined by the L3DAS23 challenge, which provides an overall evaluation of speech enhancement performance.
 This metric combines the STOI and WER scores, which can be calculated as: